Connections Hint NYT, Hints and Answers for Today 20 June 2025

 Q3.
 What Is the Connections Game?

-Connections is a daily word game that challenges you to group 16 words into four sets of four, based on shared themes or categories.
+Connections Hint is a daily word game that challenges you to group 16 words into four sets of four, based on shared themes or categories.
 Unlike a crossword, there are no clues—just words.
 You’ll need to use pattern recognition, language skills, and creativity to find the correct groups.

 Q4.
 What Are Examples of Connections?